partigabor/partigabor.github.io/content/posts/latex-multiscript.md

 This works for anything.
 Let's say you want to go wild with Cuneiform, but you don't want to install it on your system.
 You can do the following:

 1. Download the font, e.g., [Noto Sans Cuneiform](https://fonts.google.com/noto/specimen/Noto+Sans+Cuneiform).
-2. Move it to your project folder, under, say, 'fonts'.
+2. Move it to your project folder, under, say, under a 'fonts' folder.
 3. Define a new font family:

 ```latex